Okay, thanks for reminding me of that because I'll keep reminding me of that.

 No, we're flawed.

-I mean, we uh we need affirmative action.
+We need affirmative action.

-And for some reason they think that that's a winning position to take.
+And for some reason, they think that that's a winning position to take.

-Well, Brownstein's point is that these strategists understand that this is not the position that they should be having and taking from Bush's authorization of warrantless surveillance by the NSA, the renewal of the Patriot Act, the president and his critics are battling more intently than at any time since the 9-11 terrorist attacks over the proper balance between national security and personal liberty.
+From Bush's authorization of warrantless surveillance by the NSA, the renewal of the Patriot Act, the president and his critics are battling more intently than at any time since the 9-11 terrorist attacks over the proper balance between national security and personal liberty.

-These exchanges establish contrasts familiar from debates over law enforcement and national security throughout the 70s and 80s.
+And in each of these disputes, prominent Democrats accuse Bush of improperly expanding presidential power, blah, These exchanges establish contrasts familiar from debates over law enforcement and national security throughout the 70s and 80s.

 Don't leave out the 60s, Ron.